 Giving your babies breast milk is one of the greatest gifts you can give them, regardless of your nutritional status.
 But over my 8+ years as a momma studying pregnancy, birth, and breastfeeding, I’ve learned of several ways we can take that wonderful gift of breast milk and make it even more beneficial to our babies.
 We’ve probably all heard that consuming lots of omega-3 fats (through fish and plant sources) will benefit our babies’ brains and our own emotional health, but there are other ways to improve the quality of the milk we produce for our babies.
 Here are just a few of them…

-Not long after my fourth baby’s birth, my mom flew into town with all sorts of supplements and essential oils.
+Not long after my fourth baby’s birth, my mom flew into town with all sorts of supplements.
 One of the supplements she wanted me to take was chlorella.
 I wasn’t sure whether it was safe to take while breastfeeding, so I started doing a little internet digging to find out.
 That’s when I found a Japanese study about the effects of maternal chlorella supplementation on breast milk.
 I’ll quote from the abstract:

 Dioxins [environmental pollutants] have been detected at high concentrations in breast milk, raising concerns about disorders in nursing infants caused by breast milk containing dioxins in Japan.
 We analyzed dioxin levels in breast milk and maternal blood samples from 35 pregnant women in Japan.
 We also measured immunoglobulin (Ig) A concentrations in breast milk and investigated correlations with dioxin concentrations.
 In addition, 18 of the 35 women took Chlorella pyrenoidosa (Chlorella) supplements during pregnancy. . . .
 These results suggest that Chlorella supplementation by the mother may reduce transfer of dioxins to the child through breast milk. . . .
 IgA concentrations in breast milk in the Chlorella group were significantly higher than in the Control group (P = .03).
 Increasing IgA levels in breast milk is considered to be effective for reducing the risk of infection in nursing infants.
 The present results suggest that Chlorella supplementation not only reduces dioxin levels in breast milk, but may also have beneficial effects on nursing infants by increasing IgA levels in breast milk.
 (Source)